Skip to content

 Best for

-• Connecting many users and devices and performing high-bandwidth activities simultaneously
+• Connecting many users and devices while performing high-bandwidth activities simultaneously

-• Streaming HD, 4K or 8K content across multiple devices or users
+• Streaming HD, 4K resolution or 8K content across multiple devices and users

-• Playing MMORPG or other VR or AR games on console, mobile and PC
+• Playing competitive MMORPG and VR or AR games on console, mobile and PC

-• Downloading large files with more bandwidth than 600 or 1000 Mbps
+• Downloading large files seamlessly with more bandwidth

 Ideal for